Typhoon Nancy (1961): Japan

 In Japan, according to Japan Fire and Disaster Management Agency official confirmed report, 194 people were killed, 8 were missing, and 4,972 people were injured.
 These totals made Nancy the sixth-deadliest typhoon to hit Japan at the time.
 Timely warnings and adequate preparations were probably responsible for the relatively low death toll.
 The damage was "small" relative to other typhoons that impacted densely populated areas of Japan.

 Hundreds of thousands of people had their lives disrupted.
 Super Typhoon Nancy destroyed 11,539 houses, damaged 32,604 homes, and flooded 280,078 others.
 Although the exact number may never be known, the Stars and Stripes reported in late September 1961 that over 1,056 ships and fishing vessels were sunk or blown ashore, and that many more were damaged.

 Floodwaters washed away 566 bridges and caused 1146 landslides.
 Roads were destroyed at a total of 2,053 locations.
 Damages in Osaka amounted to billion.

-On Amami-o-Shima, one person was missing and another was badly injured.
+On Amami Ōshima, one person was missing and another was badly injured.
 A ship was sunk.
 Extensive flooding of crops and houses left 152 people homeless.

 Due to Nancy's damage and death toll, the Japan Meteorological Agency named Nancy the "Second Muroto Typhoon".
 Nancy is one of only twelve typhoons to receive special names in Japan.